 Myth: Dental sealants contain compounds that aren’t good for you.

-Dental sealers can contain different compounds depending on what product the dentist uses in their office.
+Dental sealers can contain different compounds depending on what product the dentist in Cincinnati uses in their office.
 Almost all sealant products are plastic-based and do contain minimal amounts of BPA, but the amount is so fractional that it is 100 times less than what you would be exposed to just by handling a basic receipt or using certain cosmetics.
 Further, there are no known side effects involved with the treatment.

 Reach Out to a Dentist in Cincinnati, OH About Dental Sealants